microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     }
     ```

-    We are simply invoking the method we have previously created, passing as parameter a new instance of our custom event args object.
+    We are invoking the method we have previously created, passing as parameter a new instance of our custom event args object.
 Inside this instance, we include the collection of selected dates retrieved from the **AddedDates** collection.

 8. That's it.
 Now that our wrapped control exposes an event handler, we can use it to handle the selection of the date.
 Double click on the **AddNewExpense.xaml** page in Solution Explorer and locate the **CalendarViewWrapper** control we have previously added.
 9. Subscribe to the **SelectedDatesChanged** event.
 This is how the final definition of the control should look like: